 A more discriminate investigation of positional variation may include examining mold-mold variation within a particular facility, or press-press variation within a particular facility.

 There are 3 factors (Plant X, Y, and Z) and 2 levels (Part 1 and Part 2).
-The y-axis is the pieces/hr that each parts ran at (the output) at the respective plants.
+The y-axis is the pieces/hr that each part ran at (the output) at the respective plants.
 The blue dots are the mean values (in pieces/hr) of the two parts at each plant.

 Multi-vari studies have limitations as do most tools.
 Understanding these and the pitfalls within each tool are important for a GB/BB.